5. Officiating¶

 5.4.
 Assessing Penalties¶

 All Referees may assess penalties to Skaters for illegal actions that have impact on the game.
-Non-Skating Officials may assess penalties that are relevant to their position in the game, unless prohibited from doing so by the Head Referee.
+Non-Skating Officials may assess penalties that are relevant to their role as an official in the game, unless prohibited from doing so by the Head Referee.
 Officials will use their judgment under the guidelines set forth in the Rules of Flat Track Roller Derby Casebook.
-They must do so as soon as possible and at a volume sufficient to be heard by the penalized Skater and relevant Officials given the constraints of the venue.
-Until this has occurred, nobody is required to behave as if the Skater has been penalized.

 No penalty should be assessed unless the Official is certain that the penalty is warranted.
 If Officials cannot agree on whether an action warrants a penalty, the Head Referee’s decision is final.